buzz-code/event-management-nra/project-index.md

 ### Nested Git Repositories
 - `/client/shared/` - Shared client components and utilities (Git origin: https://github.com/buzz-code/nra-client)
+  - This is a submodule that contains reusable React components used across multiple projects
+  - Changes to this repository should be coordinated with other projects that use it
 - `/server/shared/` - Shared server modules and utilities (Git origin: https://github.com/buzz-code/nra-server)
+  - This is a submodule that contains reusable NestJS modules used across multiple projects
+  - Contains critical authentication, entity management, and utility functions

 ## 2. Client Side (React Admin Frontend)

 ### Main Configuration Files
-- `/client/package.json` - Frontend dependencies and scripts (React 18, React Admin 5.3, Vite 2.7)
+- `/client/package.json` - Frontend dependencies and scripts (React 18.2, React Admin 5.3.3, Vite with modern HMR support)
-- `/client/vite.config.js` - Vite build configuration
+- `/client/vite.config.js` - Vite build configuration with WebSocket HMR and module alias support
 - `/client/babel.config.js` - Babel configuration for JavaScript transpilation
 - `/client/jest.config.js` - Jest configuration for frontend testing